eagercheesecake/Rise-of-the-GOO-Notes/content/Misc/Timelines.md

 Timeline reset after Kaldrake is grabbed while following Belnades hideout
 ### Timeline 4
 - Lexar survives the Wavecrasher
-- Lortzgab is not seen at Fort Bosco
+- Lortzgab is not seen at Fort Bosco, but did teleport away with King Aslan
 - Moiloc has seen one elf before
 - The ydril circle is closed in Brasov
 - Ouroborus is seen being transformed by Shurima